hellokristinafaye/weatherApp2/README.md

 Oh and I would like to add clearing the input box once the search is successful.

+Perhaps saving to local storage so your most recent search still displays after refreshing/closing.

 ## Design Evolution:

 Testing the CSS variables with colors I know by name.